 It used some carbon fiber, which also was not a new idea, the airframe of an experimental Ultralight Products Spyder having been constructed of carbon fiber in 1977, but the carbon Spyder did not see production.

 The number of structural components are approximately one-third those of a conventional all aluminium frame yet the glider is designed to take aerobatic loads (especially negative loads).

 — Dan Johnson (7)

-Its leading edges were described by Dan Johnson as ‘semi-cantilevered’, which this author interprets to mean that compression bracing equivalent to cross-tubes was used, but up front near the nose, and possibly of carbon fiber.
-While the side struts relieved that new structure of some of the compressive load normally borne by cross-tubes, it must have been impressively strong even so.
+Its leading edges were described by Dan Johnson as ‘semi-cantilevered’, which this author interprets to mean that bracing equivalent to cross-tubes was used, but up front near the nose.
+Incidentally, that new structural component was made of aluminium alloy, not carbon fiber.
+In addition, the leading edges ‘tapered as they neared the tip.'(13).
+While the side struts relieved that new structural component of some of the load conventionally borne (in compression) by cross-tubes, it must have been impressively strong even so.

 The keel is pre-shaped and is totally faired into the root airfoil.
 The fixed tips are also internal.

 –Dan Johnson (7)